Nanoseb/refresco-tools/README.md

 ```

 ## slice.py
-Paraview script to slice cgns file with minimal interation
+Paraview script to slice cgns files with minimal interaction
 ```
-# to slice in the x direction at x=3 and display Pressure field
+# to slice in the x direction at x=3 and display the Pressure field
 pvbatch slice.py --field Pressure -x --loc 0.2 solution.cgns

 # help page